MicrosoftDocs/powerapps-docs/powerapps-docs/sharepoint-form-integration.md

 * **FormScreen1** - This is the [screen](./controls/control-screen.md) that contains the form.

-* **SharePointForm1** - This is the [form](working-with-forms.md) that is used to create, show or edit the list item.
+* **SharePointForm1** - This is the [form](working-with-forms.md) that is used to create, show, or edit the list item.

     * **Data Source** - The list for which the form has been customized.

-    * **Item** - The selected item from list.
-We also set this to First() of the list for your convenience when working in PowerApps Studio.
+    * **Item** - The selected item from the list.
+This is set to First() item in the list for your convenience when working in PowerApps Studio.

         **If(IsBlank(SharePointIntegration.Selected) || IsEmpty(SharePointIntegration.Selected),First('*YourListName*'),SharePointIntegration.Selected)**

-    * **OnSuccess** -  Once the item is created or saved successfully, the form is reset and SharePoint is requested to hide the form.
+    * **OnSuccess** -  Once the item is created or saved successfully, the form is reset and SharePoint hides the form.

         **ResetForm(SharePointForm1); RequestHide()**